Canada says missing Canadian is businessman Michael Spavor

 Canadian Foreign Minister Chrystia Freeland earlier told reporters that a second Canadian citizen could be in trouble in China.
 Authorities in China are already holding former diplomat Michael Kovrig, who was detained on Monday (Dec 10).

-Foreign ministry spokesman Guillaume Berube said in a statement issued in Canada late on Wednesday the missing Canadian was Spavor, a businessman who is based in the northern Chinese city of Dandong and who runs cultural exchanges with North Korea.
+Foreign ministry spokesman Guillaume Berube said in a statement issued in Canada late on Wednesday the missing Canadian was Spavor, a businessman who is based in the northern Chinese city of Dandong.

+"We are aware that a Canadian citizen, Michael Spavor, is presently missing in China," he told AFP in an email.

-Canada was working hard to ascertain Spavor's whereabouts and would continue to raise the issue with the Chinese government, Berube said.
+"We have been unable to make contact since he let us know he was being questioned by Chinese authorities.
+We are working very hard to ascertain his whereabouts and we continue to raise this with the Chinese government."

+Spavor runs the Paektu Cultural Exchange, an organisation that facilitates business, tourism and sport trips to North Korea and famously helped former NBA star Dennis Rodman visit the isolated country.

+READ: Chinese state media urges Canada to defy US, free Huawei executive